wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
-= 8.1.1 =
-* FIX Fatal error undefined function

-= 8.1 <a href="https://www.seopress.org/newsroom/product-news/seopress-8-1/">Read the blog post update</a> =
+= 8.2 <a href="https://www.seopress.org/newsroom/product-news/seopress-8-2/">Read the blog post update</a> =
-* NEW Enhanced SEOPress dashboard 🎉
-* NEW Better onboarding with our wizard Installation 🎉
-* NEW 'seopress_sitemaps_xml_news_name' hook to filter Google News name for XML News sitemap (https://www.seopress.org/support/hooks/filter-google-news-name-for-xml-news-sitemap/)
-* INFO Move Search rewrite URL setting to SEO, Advanced, Advanced tab (it's necessary to go this screen and save again the settings)
+* NEW Site Audit: Detect technical issues that could harm your site's SEO directly from your WordPress administration (https://www.seopress.org/features/site-audit/) 🎉
-* INFO Add a quick link to manage notifications in the email sent by our SEO alerts feature (PRO)
+* NEW Add a notice to the Block Editor on slug changes to quickly create a redirection to keep your SEO (PRO)
-* INFO Add support for EDD PRO to remove the meta generator
-* INFO Disable automatically the HTML microdata for breadcrumbs if JSON breadcrumbs is activated
+* INFO Table of contents Block: allow "paragraph" / "div" for the title of the block
-* INFO Add a notice if LiteSpeed caching plugin is enabled to fix potential compatibility issues
+* INFO Add notice to robots.txt settings tab if a physical file is already present on your server
-* INFO CSV export tool: "post_type" and "taxonomy" columns added
-* FIX CSV import tool to prevent potential conflicts in specific cases
-* FIX Breadcrumbs schema.org/WebPage URL
-* FIX "Your GA4 property ID is incorrectly set!" notification
-* FIX An issue with custom tracking outputting "none" values in source code
-* FIX Fatal error for Matomo stats in dashboard on init if no data
-* FIX SEOPRESSMedia is not defined in Media Library when using the AI feature to generate alt text (PRO)
+* INFO Support robots.txt file for WP multisite (subdirectories installation with custom domains)
+* INFO Strengthened security
-* FIX Fatal error: Updating PRO with multisite setup
+* FIX Wizard redirect when updating SEOPress PRO
-* FIX Missing primary category select for WC products from the product categories metabox
+* FIX Internal links list in standard content analysis metabox

 <a href="https://www.seopress.org/changelog/" target="_blank">View our complete changelog</a>
 <a href="https://www.seopress.org/support/guides/how-to-downgrade-seopress-pro-to-a-previous-version/" target="_blank">Need to downgrade/rollback?</a>